Colorado title board rejects government transparency measure, backers plan appeal

 Conley, in addition to concerns over attorney-client privilege and for law enforcement, which she said was not excluded under the measure, pointed out that the burden of proof would shift to the government, a much higher standard.

-Conley argued that the measure was so broad that voters would not understand what they were being asked to approve or reject.
+Conley argued that the measure is so broad that voters would not understand what they are being asked to approve or reject.
 She added that its many intertwined elements made it too expansive to meet the state’s single‑subject requirement.

-Caldara countered, “We have a right to free speech,” a right to keep and bear arms and a right to religion that is broad.
+Caldara countered, “We have a right to free speech,” in addition to the rights to keep and bear arms and to religion that are broad.
 “We build laws and court cases around those broad principles.”

-Not swayed, Conley maintained that the measure reached far beyond public records and public meetings in its pursuit of information, reinforcing her argument that it violated the single‑subject rule and should be rejected.
+Not swayed, Conley countered that the measure reached far beyond public records and public meetings in its pursuit of information, reinforcing her argument that it violates the single‑subject rule and should be rejected.

 In addition to rejecting Measure No. 286, the title board held its final scheduled meeting for initial ballot‑measure reviews on April 15.
 The agenda was packed, with 60 proposals awaiting consideration during that session.

-Beyond the transparency measure, the board also reviewed proposals on congressional redistricting, allowing Pinnacol Assurance to separate from the state, income taxes, oil and gas operations, gaming, hunting and fishing, elections, and even a measure to repeal the constitutional right to abortion.
+Beyond the transparency measure, the board also reviewed proposals on congressional redistricting, allowing Pinnacol Assurance to separate from the state, income taxes, oil and gas operations, gaming, hunting and fishing, and elections.
+The body also reviewed a measure to repeal the constitutional right to abortion.